WHERE GRADS GO

 Karin Christianson, Class of 2010

-After graduating Karin began an internship with Edesia, a global health company that produces food targeting malnutrition in children.
-She has worked with local student and community groups and developed lesson plans addressing malnutrition, U.S. food assistance policy, and the importance of nutrition during response to emergencies.
-Karin is currently pursuing an M.A. of Science in International Development and Management at Lund University in Lund, Sweden.
-Karen writes, "Gordon’s Political Studies faculty were instrumental in shaping my worldview, challenging my understanding of the integration of faith and politics and supporting my personal and professional ambitions.
-The professors in this department are truly committed to their students and even after graduation I benefit greatly from my relationships with them."
+Karin writes, “Gordon’s Political Studies faculty were instrumental in shaping my worldview, challenging my understanding of the integration of faith and politics, and supporting my personal and professional ambitions.
+The professors in this department are truly committed to their students.
+Even after graduation, I continue to benefit greatly from the relationships we formed.”

 Dave Bircher, Class of 2009

-After graduation Dave moved to New York and began as a corps member in Teach for America.
+After graduation Dave moved to New York as a corps member in Teach for America.
 His semester abroad with the Gordon in South Africa program directed his steps after college, steering him toward domestic social justice issues such as education.
-After two years as a middle school math and science teacher he moved into his current position as director of a college access and retention program in the Bronx.
-He plans to pursue graduate studies in international development, in the hopes of pairing his experience in education with a life-long interest in forced migration.
+After two years as a middle school math and science teacher he moved into another position in education as the director of a college access and retention program in the Bronx.
+Currently, Dave manages multi-million dollar fundraising campaigns for a charter management organization with over 40 charter schools throughout the Northeast serving low-income students.

 Gordon’s Political Studies and International Affairs professors prepared Dave for grappling with a variety of political and economic issues in the classroom and gave him a deep understanding and love of education.
-That drive for knowledge, truth, and honest dialogue informs his relationships with his own students, and the direction of his classroom and program.
+That drive for knowledge, truth and honest dialogue has informed his professional relationships with students, innovators in education reform and philanthropic leaders.

 Nathan Karrel, Class of 2005